-LLMNR / NBT-NS spoofing attackhow to use LLMNR & NetBIOS poisoning to capture credentials from the network using Kali + Responder.py during a penetration test and how to fix LLMNR & NBT-NS (NetBIOS) spoofing / poisoning attacks.
+LLMNR / NBT-NS spoofing attackhow to use LLMNR & NetBIOS poisoning to capture credentials from the network using Kali + Responder.py and how to fix LLMNR & NBT-NS (NetBIOS) spoofing / poisoning attacks.

 A LLMNR & NBT-NS Spoofing Attack is a classic internal network attack that still works today, due to low awareness and the fact it’s enabled by default in Windows.
-This document explains what a LLMNR & NBT-NS attack is, how to use the attack during pen testing and how to secure networks against the vulnerability.
+This document explains what a LLMNR & NBT-NS attack is, how to use the attack when performing pen testing services and how to secure networks against the vulnerability.

 [clickToTweet tweet=”Check out the LLMNR Spoofing Guide by @AptiveSec #infosec #pentesting” quote=”Check out the LLMNR Spoofing Guide by Aptive”]